Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Introduction

-To this end, we propose \textbf{CalibAdv}, a GRPO advantage calibration method tailored for deep search tasks.
-As illustrated in Figure~\ref{fig:intro}, CalibAdv improves model performance and stabilizes training by scaling advantages at each interaction turn.
-CalibAdv adjusts the advantage from three aspects.
-First, for intermediate steps, we mitigate excessive penalties by attenuating the magnitude of incorrectly assigned negative signals.
-Specifically, by comparing the documents retrieved by incorrect and correct rollouts within the same group, we identify intermediate steps that are correct within incorrect rollouts and downscale their negative advantages accordingly.
-Second, for the final answer step, we rebalance positive and negative advantages.
-This stage is particularly prone to imbalance, and scaling the positive advantage helps mitigate the loss of natural language generation capability.
-Finally, \texttt{<think>} is prepended to the prompt without being considered a shared prefix across rollouts, and no advantage is assigned to it, thereby preventing format collapse caused by advantage imbalance.
+To this end, we propose \textbf{CalibAdv}, a GRPO advantage calibration method tailored for search agents that enables more accurate and more stable modeling of penalties and rewards.
+As illustrated in Figure~\ref{fig:intro}, CalibAdv adjusts advantages from three aspects while following a simple first-principles design that uses signals already available in standard search agent rollouts.
+First, for intermediate steps, we introduce a simple and readily available rule-based silver document proxy to identify likely correct intermediate steps in incorrect rollouts and downscale their negative advantages.
+Second, for the final answer step, which is particularly prone to imbalance, we rebalance positive and negative advantages via ratio-based rescaling with a natural unit coefficient (1.0), assigning them comparable total weights to mitigate degradation in natural language generation and support stable long-term training without tuning an additional scaling hyperparameter.
+Finally, to eliminate the conflicting advantages induced by shared prefixes across positive and negative rollouts, we prepend such prefixes directly to the prompt and exclude them from advantage assignment, thereby mitigating format collapse.
+Overall, CalibAdv remains simple and deployment friendly.